-Using this element you can give your site visitors the option to select specific variations when purchasing a variable product, right inside the table.
+Using the ‘Select Variation’ element in the product table you can give your shoppers the option to select specific variations when purchasing a variable product, right inside the table.
 There are 3 different ways the product variation options can be displayed and you can choose the display type you require for your table:

 If you have any difficulty in following along with this tutorial or are unable to achieve the final results you require, please contact me via the support form and I will assist you asap with your requirements.